XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-authorize-minter.md

 [![Authorized Minter](img/quickstart-py31.png)](img/quickstart-py31.png)

-## Mint a NFToken for Another Account
+## Mint an NFT for Another Account

 This example uses the Operational account, which was authorized in the previous step, to mint a token on behalf of the Standby account.